-The magazine release is located on the right side of an AR-15, in front of the trigger guard.
-It is a button-style magazine release, allowing the magazine to be removed from the rifle when pressed.
-The magazine release is an essential part of any AR-15, and it can also be upgraded and replaced with several aftermarket magazine releases.
+The AR-15 magazine release is located on the right side of the rifle in front of the trigger guard.
+In factory-built rifles, it is a button-style magazine release that allows the magazine to be removed from the rifle when pressed.
+The magazine release for an AR-15 is an essential part, and it can also be upgraded and replaced with several aftermarket magazine releases.

 Proper magazine retention is essential for a rifle's smooth operation.
 The magazine catch locks into an indent on the magazine, keeping it in place until the magazine release is depressed.
 This releases the magazine catch and allows the magazine to fall freely out of the rifle.

-It is important that the magazine release is made with quality material, which won't be affected by corrosion, and get stuck.
+It is important that the mag release for AR-15 is made with quality material that won't be affected by corrosion and get stuck.
 Ideally, the magazine release should be very easy to engage.
 However, it should be designed so that it isn't accidentally pressed.
 This is why the magazine release button on the AR-15 has a raised ridge around it.

-Typically, the magazine release is located only on the right side of an AR-15, which allows right-handed shooters to engage it with their trigger finger, which means that they can maintain the grip on the rifle and go for a new magazine while pressing the magazine release.
+Typically, the magazine release is located only on the right side of an AR-15, which allows right-handed shooters to engage it with their trigger fingers.
+This means that they can maintain the grip on the rifle and go for a new magazine while pressing the magazine release.
 This results in faster reloads.
-On the other hand, a left-handed shooter needs to use their support hand to release the magazine, and they go for a fresh one.
+On the other hand, a left-handed shooter needs to use their support hand to release the magazine before they reach for a fresh one.